Ratfink/kaylee/README.md

 ### Examples

-* To run Kaylee with the GTK UI and start in continuous listen mode:
+* To run Kaylee with the GTK UI, starting in continuous listen mode:
   `./kaylee.py -i g -c`

-* To run Kaylee with no UI and using a USB microphone recognized and device 2:
+* To run Kaylee with no UI and using a USB microphone recognized as device 2:
   `./kaylee.py -m 2`

 * To have Kaylee pass the matched sentence to the executed command:
   `./kaylee.py -p`

-**explanation:** if the commands.conf contains:
+  **Explanation:** if the commands.conf contains the line:

+        good morning world: example_command.sh

-`good morning world: example_command.sh` then 3 arguments, 'good', 'morning', and 'world' would get passed to example_command.sh as `example_command.sh good morning world`
+  Then three arguments, 'good', 'morning', and 'world', would get passed to example_command.sh as `example_command.sh good morning world`.

 * To run a command when a valid sentence has been detected:
   `./kaylee.py --valid-sentence-command=/path/to/command`
-	**note:** this can be set in the options.yml file

 * To run a command when a invalid sentence has been detected:
   `./kaylee.py --invalid-sentence-command=/path/to/command`
-	**note:** this can be set in the options.yml file

 ### Finding the Device Number of a USB microphone
 There are a few ways to find the device number of a USB microphone.